 Nature Education

-Three Rivers is home to hundreds of species of animals indigenous to the native woods, prairies and wetlands.
-If you want to get up close and personal or learn a little more, try visiting one of the nature centers.
-Learn about the unique characteristics of different wildlife species, conduct your own science experiments or even pet a wild animal.
+Three Rivers is home to hundreds of species of animals and plants native to Minnesota woods, prairies and wetlands.
+If you want to get up close and learn more about the habitats and wildlife populations in our parks, try visiting one of the nature centers.

 All Programs & Events